microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/lab/README.md

 !IMAGE[gpt-4o api key.png](instructions310568/gpt-4o api key.png)

 6. [] You can close the Teams tab you opened earlier, check if any tool tips have come up and dismiss them first.
-Make sure to keep your Foundry tab open
+Make sure to keep your Foundry tab open.

 ---
 **Please proceed to the next section.**
 ===
-## Exercise 4: Connect Tech Support agent to your Azure AI Foundry resource
+## Exercise 4: Connect Tech Support Agent to Azure Open AI
-In this section, we'll take the endpoint and key created in your Azure AI Foundry resource, and use it to power our Tech Support Agent
+In this section, we'll take the model created in Azure AI Foundry, and use it to power our Tech Support Agent!

-### Step 1: Add your resource keys
+### Step 1: Adding Credentials

 ---
 1. [] From the desktop, open **Visual Studio Code**.
-2. [] In VS Code, select **File** and **Open folder**
+2. [] In VSC, select **File** and **Open folder**
 3. [] Navigate to **C:/Users/LabUser/Ignite2025** and choose **Select Folder**
 4. [] Feel free to look around the code, this is the pre-built tech-support agent.
-You can see the functionality in the **src** folder.
+Most of the core functionality is in the **src** folder.
 5. [] Open the **.env** file and set the values from your Azure AI Foundry Resource (Key, API Version) from Step 6 in the following way:

-> [!knowledge] Your API key is listed as "Key" on the Azure AI Foundry deployment page, your API version is listed at the end of the Target URI
+> [!knowledge] Your API key is listed as "Key" on the Azure AI Foundry deployment page, your API version is listed at the end of the Target URI (hover over to see)

-The file should look something like this:git lo
+The file should look something like this:

 ```
 PORT=3978
 CLIENT_ID=
 CLIENT_SECRET=
-AOI_KEY=*SECRET REDACTED*
+AOI_KEY=
 AOI_MODEL=gpt-4o
-AOI_API_VERSION=2024-12-01-previewgit
+AOI_API_VERSION=2024-12-01-preview
 ```
 > [!alert] Do not copy the code above into your project, these keys are placeholders and will not work

 6. [] Next we need to add our URI to the project.
-In VS Code navigate to **index.ts**
+In VSC, navigate to **src/index.ts**
 7. [] Go to **Line 279** you should see a comment 'REPLACE ME WITH YOUR ENDPOINT / URI FROM FOUNDRY'
 8. [] Copy your URI from Azure AI Foundry and replace the comment with the URI.
-Remember to include quotations since this is a string
+Remember to include quotations since this is a string.

 It should look something like this: